 Common Symptoms of a Disc Bulge

-• Pain radiating into the hip, glute, or leg (sciatica)
+• Radiating pain into the arm or leg

 What Patients Commonly Report